Royal Caribbean Harmony of the Seas Recap

 My review of the new Royal Caribbean Harmony of the Seas cruise for the preview sailing out of Fort Lauderdale, Florida and all about my experience on board!

 You all know that my husband and I LOVE our Royal Caribbean cruises and have sailed the Oasis class ships countless times.
 We feel very passionately that cruising is the best type of vacation there is out there and we are always “loyal to Royal” in our choice of cruise line.
+The Royal Caribbean Harmony of the Seas may just be our new favorite ship.

 Needless to say, I was completely thrilled to be specially invited by Royal Caribbean to experience the debut of their brand new Oasis class cruise ship, Harmony of the Seas.
 You may have been following along with my adventure on Instagram and caught a glimpse of the fun.
 Once I got past the dreaded 3:30 am wake up call to catch our flight from Rochester to Ft.
 Lauderdale, I could not wait to board the ship.
 If you know me at all, I’m the farthest thing from being a morning person, but cruises make it all worth it!
 I’m a huge fan of the new ship and know that you will love it just as much.